 - Human rights ensure basic equality and humanity.
 They protect vulnerable populations from abuse, and encourage people to exercise their freedoms of speech and religion.
 They allow people to love whom they choose, and give people access to education.
 Participants of DD waiver services can enjoy and exercise their rights, and providers of waiver services are obligated to facilitate opportunities for them to do so. - 2.
-There are circumstances in which a participant's rights can be limited, but rights restrictions should be imposed only as a last resort.
-There may be other ways to address health or safety needs without going straight to a rights restriction.
+There are circumstances in which a participant's rights can be limited, but rights restrictions should be imposed when a health or safety NEED is present.
+There may be other ways to address health or safety concerns without going straight to a rights restriction.
 If a rights restriction is imposed, the participant should be afforded every opportunity to be involved and have as much control as possible. - 3.
-If a participant's rights are restricted, the plan of care team must discuss the points outlined in Slide 16, and the case manager must address this information in the IPC.
-The Rights Restriction Review Tool is available to help case managers and plan of care teams ensure that rights restrictions meet standards outlined in rule. - 4.
-Providers are obligated to ask questions, voice concerns, and work to lessen restrictions over time.
+Case managers are obligated to ask questions, voice concerns, and work with teams to lessen restrictions over time.
 The provider's job should not be to limit a participant's life, but to help the participant live the fullest life they can.
-The more rights the participant can exercise, the better their life will be. - 5.
-If a rights restriction is not listed in the IPC, providers cannot restrict the right.
+The more rights the participant can exercise, the better their life will be. - 4.
+If a participant's rights are restricted, the plan of care team must discuss the points outlined in Slide 16, and the case manager must address this information in the IPC. - 5.
+If a rights restriction is not listed in the IPC, providers cannot restrict the right. - 6.
+The Rights Restriction Review Tool is available to help case managers and plan of care teams ensure that rights restrictions meet standards outlined in rule.
+Case managers https://health.wyo.gov/healthcarefin/dd/contacts-and-important-links/